-- 7.9.4 There is no consensus at the present time for devolving the whole of the justice system. - 7.9.5 However the youth justice system should be devolved.
+- 7.9.3 Provided devolution is carried out in a pragmatic and flexible way, we would not expect there to be substantial additional costs, and devolution would open up the potential for savings to be made and for policing priorities in Wales to be more closely aligned with the wishes of the Welsh public.
+We think that the additional costs, while not insignificant, should be manageable provided devolution is designed in a cost effective way. - 7.9.4 There is no consensus at the present time for devolving the whole of the justice system. - 7.9.5 However the youth justice system should be devolved.
 Following the devolution of policing, there is a case for reviewing whether to devolve probation and prison services. - 7.9.6 There is also a case for the administrative devolution of the courts and judiciary.
-In the longer term, there may be a case for legislative devolution as the volume of Welsh law builds up if there is a consensus in favour. - 7.9.7 We would expect a debate to develop about how far a distinctive Welsh legal system might develop over time.
+In the longer term, there may be a case for legislative devolution as the volume of Welsh law builds up if there is a consensus in favour. - 7.9.7 We would expect a debate to develop about how far a distinctive Welsh legal system might develop over time. - 7.9.8 We make a number of recommendations for improving the devolution settlement in relation to civil contingencies, appointment of Lords Lieutenant, equal opportunities, the Welsh language, and elections. - 7.9.9 In the next chapter, we consider the role of the National Assembly and interparliamentary relations.